-For the purposes of this article, I will be discussing the application of these mouse pads for gaming specifically.
+For this article, I will specifically discuss the application of these mouse pads for gaming.

 However, individuals who don’t game can still benefit from these mouse pad types’ size, durability, and desk protection.

-Gaming mouse pads can be distinguished from traditional mouse pads by their size, durability, surface material, and use of electronics within the pads.
+Gaming pads can be distinguished from traditional ones by size, durability, surface material, and electronics use.

 Here’s a chart to demonstrate these differences: